husmus00/mano-src/README.md

-This repository contains the source files shared between my [desktop]() and [web]() implementations of my Mano Machine emulator.<br>
+This repository contains the source files shared between my [desktop]() and [web]() implementations of my Mano Machine emulator.
 Note that these files will not work by themselves.

 Please refer to either repository for more information.